Blaarkies/ksp-mod-stargate/README.md

 and puddle jumpers that move through them.

 ### Build
-Running a **Release** build of this project will copy the "Stargate.dll" into the "_.\package\Blaarkies\Stargate_" directory, and also attempt to copy that into "_..\Kerbal Space Program\GameData\Blaarkies\Stargate_".
+Building this project will copy the _"Stargate.dll"_ into the "_.\dist\Blaarkies\Stargate_" directory, and also attempt to copy that into "_..\Kerbal Space Program\GameData\Blaarkies\Stargate_".

-An after-build command will attempt to run "KspShortcut.lnk", which should load up KSP to test the changes.
-Make sure this shortcut points to your "_KSP_x64.exe_" file.
+An after-build command will attempt to run _"KspShortcut.lnk"_, which should load up KSP to test the changes.
+Make sure this shortcut points to your "_KSP_x64.exe_" executable.

 The plan is to have a build script that compiles a ready to use package that then gets copied over to the KSP directory.
 This package should include all configs